saurabhguptag/DFPLoader/README.md

 # DFPLoader
+A Angular Module, Which helps integrating DFP on your site using a config file.
 Config Based DFP ad code loading, Just define the ad units id, target and size and you are good to go.

 #Defination